Primer

 ProofLedger's implementation

 ProofLedger anchors each file's SHA-256 hash to both the Polygon blockchain (for instant confirmation at low cost) and, via daily batched Merkle roots, to the Bitcoin blockchain (for maximum immutability and widest judicial recognition).
-Every proof has both anchors; the user cites whichever is more persuasive in a given venue.
+Every escalation proof has both anchors; the user cites whichever is more persuasive in a given venue.

 Related resources